The Waste Land: Background

 Eliot married his first wife Vivienne Haigh-Wood (Note: Haigh-Wood abbreviated her first name to Vivien, and after marriage she took Eliot's surname, becoming Vivien Eliot.
 This article refers to her as Vivienne Haigh-Wood before marriage.
 After marriage, it refers to her as Vivienne Eliot, or simply Vivienne, to avoid confusion, following the example of Rainey 1991 and Mayer 1991.) in 1915, having been introduced to her earlier that year by Scofield Thayer.
 She had a history of mental illness, and it is not clear to what extent Eliot knew about this before the wedding.
 The marriage had a shaky start: Eliot appears to have had certain neuroses concerning sex and sexuality, perhaps indicated by the women featured in his poetry, and there is speculation that the two were not sexually compatible.
 In late 1915 Vivienne began to suffer from "nerves" or "acute neuralgia", an illness which undoubtedly bore a mental component.
 Their friend Bertrand Russell took her to the seaside town of Torquay to recuperate; Eliot took Russell's place after a week, and the couple walked the shore, which Eliot found tranquil.
-Once back in London, Vivienne was left bored and unoccupied while Eliot worked fourteen or fifteen hours a day, and in 1918 had a brief affair with Russell; it is not known if Eliot was aware of this.
+Once back in London, Vivienne was left bored and unoccupied while Eliot worked fourteen or fifteen hours a day, and in 1918 she had a brief affair with Russell; it is not known if Eliot was aware of this.
 Eliot himself, under strain from his heavy workload, concern about his father's health, and the stress of the ongoing war, was also suffering from poor health, to the extent that his doctor had ordered him not to write prose for six months.
 In the succeeding years both experienced periods of depression, with Eliot being constantly exhausted and Vivienne experiencing migraines.
 In 1921 Eliot was diagnosed with a nervous disorder and prescribed three months of rest, a period that precipitated the writing of The Waste Land.